Health and Security

 Security

-During the entire mission, the field staff should maintain an active security awareness and make use of the tools and other items that they are allocated in order to minimize the security risks.
+During the entire operation, the field staff should maintain an active security awareness in order to reduce security risks.